 Fortune helps readers understand how America was built upon systems and structures in ways that blessed some and cursed others, allowing Americans of European descent to benefit from the colonization, genocide, enslavement, rape, and exploitation of people of color.
 As Harper lights a path through national and religious history, she clarifies exactly how and when the world broke and shows the way to redemption for us all.
 The book culminates with a vision of truth telling, reparation, and forgiveness that leads to beloved community.
 It includes a foreword by Otis Moss III, illustrations, and a glossy eight-page black and white insert featuring photos of Harper’s family.

-Scroll down to see what others are saying about Fortune!
+What others are saying about Fortune

 Coming February 8th 2022